Updated on January 13, 2022 by Julia

 - Beat last egg and coat rice with egg.

-- Season with 2 tbsp of light soy sauce and 1 tbsp of oyster sauce.
+- Season with 2 tablespoon of light soy sauce and 1 tablespoon of oyster sauce.
 Add in a pinch of black pepper.

 - Add in scallions.
 Stir-fry for 1 minute.